burwei/sgl/README.md

 ### Viewpoint & Coordinate system
-sgl.Viewpoint provides a default camera (eye) position on (X,Y,Z) = (0,0,1000) and default target position on (X,Y,Z) = (0,0,0).
+sgl.Viewpoint provides a default camera (eye) position on (X, Y, Z) = (0, 0, 1000) and default target position on (X, Y, Z) = (0, 0, 0).
 The default top direction of the camera is positive Y and the default projection is perspective projection.

 Before we read the code, we should understand the position of the camera as well as the coordinate systems.